SpottyMatt/raspbian-stepmania-arcade/README.md

 ### `make overclock-apply`

 Allow applying probably-OK (but warranty-voiding) overclock settings to the Raspberry Pi, for improved StepMania performance.

+### `make no-turbo`

+Remove the `force_turbo=1` setting from `/boot/config.txt`.

+Use this if you expect the Pi to be turned on and NOT running StepMania for significant periods of its life.

 Performance
 -------------------------